copyright©2025

 I nodded.
 Perhaps understanding could exist in this small, fragile space between us.

 Then, suddenly, the air shifted.
 Jack lunged.
 His hands clamped around my neck with terrifying weight.
 I was lifted, dragged to the floor.
 Darkness crept at the edges of my vision; the ceiling spun.
+My lungs screamed for air, but his grip tightened.
 Fear gripped me like ice.
 This is it.
 This is how it ends.

 I have no idea how long he held me.
 Seconds?
 An eternity folded into a single breath.
-When he finally released me, he looked as if he’d run a marathon, then turned away, disgust in his retreat.
-I was left shivering, broken, on the floor.
+My vision tunneled, heartbeat hammering like a drum.
+When he finally released me, he slumped back, sweat on his brow, chest heaving.
+Disgust colored his retreat.
+I lay on the floor, trembling, broken.
 That was his answer.

 Shock lingered like a storm cloud.
 I wept for hours, paralyzed.
 Where could I go?
 Everyone knew me.
 No friends to hide with, no money to vanish.
 I was trapped—and he knew it.